While the concept of a “skills gap” has been criticized, for many hiring managers the talent shortage is real – very real.

 In this post, we’re going to take a closer look at the latter – hiring for potential rather than experience.

-Whether your company needs employees who are in high demand or hard-to-find, knowing how to hire the right kind of “unqualified” employee is a skill you most certainly need.
+Whether your company needs employees who are in high demand or hard-to-find, knowing how to hire for potential versus experience is a skill you most certainly need.

-Here’s our guide to beating the skills gap by hiring for aptitude.
+Here’s our guide to beating the skills gap by hiring for potential.

 1. Ignore things that you once thought mattered